 The OCD (Obsessive Compulsive Disorder) Project

-The Subcellular Cause of OCD
+The symptoms of OCD

 A person with OCD has a continuous feeling of anxiety or fear (and often paranoia).
 Characteristic behaviors to this disorder include compulsive hand washing, fear of contamination and poisoning, and often feelings of paranoia.
 Repetitive, compulsive behaviors are designed to try and reduce the undefined feelings of fear and anxiety.
 Often, the person with the disorder becomes delusional trying to explain their feelings - e.g., people are trying to poison them, the government is after them, etc.